College Factual by our College Data Analytics Team

 Missoula, Montana

-Read more about Journalism at The University of Montana
+Read full report on Journalism at The University of Montana

 3

 You’ll join some of the best and brightest minds around if you attend Metropolitan State University of Denver.
 The school came in at #3 for the Schools for a Bachelor’s Highly Focused on Journalism Major in the Rocky Mountains Region.
-Located in Denver, Colorado, this fairly large public school awarded 30 diplomas to qualified bachelors’s journalism students in 2020-2021.
+Metropolitan State University of Denver is a public institution located in Denver, Colorado.
+The school has a fairly large population, and it awarded 33 bachelors’s degrees in 2021-2022.

 Read more about Journalism at MSU Denver